saketh-22/hive_esp32/README.md

 * DHT22 temperature and humidity sensor and/or OneWire DS18B20 Temperature sensor
 * 12V power supply
 * Breadboard and jumper wires
-* This code also supports a heater connected in the hive to maintain the temperatures.
+* This code also supports a heater connected to the hive to maintain the temperatures.
 (Optional!)

 ## Setup